dinhanhthi/dinhanhthi.com/posts/mooc/2020-10-14-deeplearning-ai-tensorflow-course-4.md

 - **Univariate** TS and **Miltivariate** TS.
 - Type of things can we do with ML over TS:
   - Any thing has a time factor can be analysed using TS.
-  - Predicting a focasting (eg. birth & death in Japan -> predict future for retirement, immigration, impacts...).
+  - Predicting a forecasting (eg. birth & death in Japan -> predict future for retirement, immigration, impacts...).
   - __Imputation__: project back into the past.
   - Fill holes in the data.
   - Nomalies detecction (website attacks).